 Lyrics and Information

-Words by Theodulph of Orleans (c760-821); translated by John M. Neale (1818-1866), 1851Tune: ST. THEODULPH by Melchior Teschner (1584-1635), 1615Key signature: B flat major (2 flats)Meter: 126.96.36.199.D.Public DomainOrgan Performance at Hymns Without Words1.
+Words by Theodulph of Orleans (c760-821); translated by John M. Neale (1818-1866), 1851Tune: ST. THEODULPH by Melchior Teschner (1584-1635), 1615Key signature: B flat major (2 flats)Time signature: 4/4Meter: 126.96.36.199.D.Public DomainOrgan Performance at Hymns Without Words1.
 All glory, laud, and honor To Thee, Redeemer, King, To Whom the lips of children Made sweet hosannas ring.
 Thou art the King of Israel, Thou David’s royal Son, Who in the Lord’s name comest, The King and Blessed One.2.
 The company of angels Is praising Thee on high; And mortal men and all things Created make reply.
 The people of the Hebrews With palms before You went; Our praise and prayer and anthems Before Thee we present.3.
 To Thee before Thy passion They sang their hymns of praise; To Thee, now high exalted, Our melody we raise.
 Thou didst accept their praises; Accept the praise we bring, Who in all good delightest, Thou good and gracious King!